-Often, Catholics feel uncertain what to make of near death experiences (NDEs).
+Often, Catholics feel uncertain about what to make of near-death experiences (NDEs).

 Could this be a deception that's trying to make people think that how they live their life doesn't matter?
 After all, in 2 Corinthians 11:14, we read that Satan disguises himself as an angel of light.